Miralay

 Miralay or Mîr-i alay (Gendarmerie: Alaybeyi) was a military rank of the Ottoman Army and Navy.
-The modern Turkish equivalent is Albay, meaning Colonel.
+The modern Turkish equivalent is Albay, meaning colonel.
 Miralay is a compound word composed of Mir (commander) and Alay (regiment).

 Miralay was equal to colonel in the Ottoman Army and the pre-1935 Turkish Army.
-It was junior to the rank Mirliva (Brigadier General) and senior to the rank Kaymakam (Lieutenant Colonel).
-The collar mark (later shoulder mark) and cap (until 1933) of a Miralay had two stripes and three stars during the early years of the Turkish Republic.
+The rank was junior to Mirliva (Brigadier General) and senior to Kaymakam (Lieutenant Colonel).
+The collar mark (later shoulder mark) and cap (until 1933) of a Miralay featured two stripes and three stars during the early years of the Turkish Republic.

-The rank of Miralay was renamed to Albay in 1935 with the "Turkification" of the rank names.
+The rank of miralay was abolished on November 26, 1934, in accordance with Article 3 of Law No. 2590 on the Abolition of Nicknames and Titles.
+With Decree No. 2295, issued on April 9, 1935, the equivalent of the miralay rank was designated as albay.